 28. You should complete this section if you are applying for a Student or Research Visa.
 You should provide the name, address, and telephone of your Educational establishment or research centre, along with the start and finish dates for your studies or research.
 The second half of this section applies to anyone under 18.
 If you are under 18 you will need to complete this section, stating the name and details of the adult in Spain assisting you, if you are over 18 you can write N/A.

-Terms & Conditions of your Application for National Visa Form Spain
+Application for National Visa Form Spain: Terms & Conditions

 As you can see Pages 4 & 5 contain lots of important information related to data usage and decision times and notification for Visas that you should read through carefully.